msayson/msayson.github.io/_posts/2026-08-30-mitigating-personal-data-resurrection.markdown

 Disaster recovery workflows restore data from backups that predate the deletion request.
 Unless backup recovery and data sharing workflows are deletion-aware, restoring a single upstream backup can repopulate dozens of downstream systems with previously deleted personal data.

-Organizations often do not remove customer data from backups, but recovery processes must account for recent deletion requests.
+Organizations often do not remove customer data from backups, but recovery processes must account for deletion requests since the backup was taken.
 Centralized resurrection detection and re-deletion workflows can reduce service-specific recovery logic, with the tradeoff of risking temporary propagation of resurrected data.

 ### 6. Silent deletion failures